M2Team/NanaZip/ReadMe.md

   `%UserProfile%/AppData` will be redirected in Windows 10, and file operations in directories other than `Local`, `LocalLow` and `Roaming` in `%UserProfile%/AppData` will still be redirected in Windows 11.
-- Due to the Microsoft Store limitations, NanaZip 1.1 Servicing Update 1 and later won't support languages not mentioned in https://docs.microsoft.com/en-us/windows/uwp/publish/supported-languages.
+- Due to the Microsoft Store limitations, NanaZip 1.2 and later won't support languages not mentioned in https://docs.microsoft.com/en-us/windows/uwp/publish/supported-languages.

 ## Development Roadmap